rayhanFazal/tech-docs-carpooling-app/README.md

 # tech-docs-carpooling-app

 This repository includes technical documention I created for a carpooling app called "antride" made by my colleague Sabih, and serves as one of my writing samples for my technical writing portfolio.
+I made these docs using Confluence.
+See section "Technical documentation / writing samples" below for more.
 Here is a link to the website itself:
 [antride](https://ant-ride-1dvw.vercel.app/)